Chairman Minorities Commission meets Dr Jitendra, discusses issue of KPs, Sikhs - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-NEW DELHI, November 11 : Chairman of the National Commission for Minorities, Iqbal Singh Lalpura today called on Union Minister Dr Jitendra Singh and discussed the status of security as well as education and employment opportunities for Hindus, including Kashmiri pandits and Sikhs living in Jammu and Kashmir.
+NEW DELHI, Nov 11: Chairman of the National Commission for Minorities, Iqbal Singh Lalpura today called on Union Minister Dr Jitendra Singh and discussed the status of security as well as education and employment opportunities for Hindus, including Kashmiri Pandits and Sikhs living in Jammu and Kashmir.

 Lalpura apprised Dr Jitendra Singh about some of the initiatives like providing scholarship, training and extending loan facilities at affordable rates and organising Hunar Haat.
 He said that the Commission will grant more funds for the training of minorities in the UT of J&K.